 Now [and only now....] cut off the lash wire.

 Note 1 : The use of long lash wires and (particularly) lash wires joined together reduces the chances of the lash tightening up before all the threads on the O & J bolts are used up.
 So, make sure you pull the wire as tight as possible (and the O & J bolt nuts are at the end of their threads at the start) before completing the lash loop round the final J bolt.

 Note 2.
-Some "experts" say just wrapping the lash round the J bolt is sub standard and it should be 'spliced' to prevent slippage, some even recommend “rope grips”.
+Some "experts" say just wrapping the lash round the J bolt is insufficient and it should be 'spliced' to prevent slippage, some even recommend “rope grips”.
 Well I’m telling you, and them, that the above lash would never slip, absolutely no chance whatsoever.
-I’ve seen lashes only wrapped once round the J bolt which haven’t slipped in 20 years.
+I’ve seen lashes only wrapped once round the J bolt and even they have never slipped in 20 years.
 Personally I would never recommend a single wrap, but it just proves a double wrap is 100% slip proof.

 4 At this point, with the lash loosely assembled round the stack, bend out the lugs on the corner pieces, then push them under the lash wire and into place on the other three corners of the stack.